On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Conclusion and Future Research

 \section{Conclusion and Future Research}

-In this paper, our main objective was to demonstrate that nonlinear control has an important role to play in large classes of betting games described by discrete-time Markov processes.
+In this paper, our main objective was to demonstrate that nonlinear control has an important role to play in large classes of betting games dealing with Expected Logarithmic Growth.
 To this end, we considered a simple coin-flipping game as a demonstration case to convey our main ideas.
 Whereas a static linear control is ``unbeatable'' with a perfectly known probability of heads~$p$, this does not hold true when robustness with respect to variations in~$p$ is of concern.
-For this situation, we showed that the optimal controller with its nonlinear gains~$K^*$ the robustly outperforms optimal static linear controller with its gain~$K_0^*$.
+For this situation, we showed that the optimal controller with its nonlinear gains~$K^*$ robustly outperforms the optimal static linear controller with its gain~$K_0^*$.

-By way of future research, our belief is that it should be possible to significantly generalize the results given here for the simple coin-flipping scenario to the case when the returns~$X_k$ taking on multiple or even a continuum of values governed by rather general probability distributions.
-A second possible generalization begins with ``vector sample paths'' $X$ in lieu of the scalar ones considered here.
-Such a formulation can be viewed as a robust portfolio balancing problem with results along these lines serving as a stepping stone to applications such as algorithmic stock trading in financial markets.
+Perhaps the main implication of our results is that future study of nonlinear control with more general problem formulations, relevant for the field of finance, is likely to bear fruit.
+By way of future research, in addition to the generalizations sketched in Section~VII, we believe that it should be possible to address the case when the returns~$X_k$ take on multiple or even a continuum of values governed by rather general probability distributions.
+Another possible generalization begins with ``vector sample paths'' $X$ in lieu of the scalar ones considered here.
+Such a formulation can be viewed in a robust portfolio balancing context with results along the lines serving as a stepping stone to applications such as algorithmic stock trading in financial markets.
+In bringing such results from theory to practice, it would be important to add terms to the account value dynamics for~$V_k$ to include consideration of factors such as the risk-free and margin interest rates, leverage and transaction costs.